 1. Research your Market

-Deciding you’re ready to start a business is great, but you’ll have to look at if this business is actually viable.
+Deciding you’re ready to start a business is great, but you’ll have to think about if this business is viable.
 Is there a demand for event planners and wedding planners in your city?
 Is your area currently flooded with event and wedding planners?
-For Example, if you’re a Kansas City Wedding Planner, think about how saturated is the market in Kansas City.
+For Example, if you’re a Kansas City Wedding Planner, it’s worth exploring how many wedding planners there are in Kansas City, what type of events do they focus on, and what are your opportunities as a new planner entering the space.

 And if you are in a saturated market, how will you stand out from the other planners?
 What makes your business unique?
 What’s your Niche?

-This should be the main item on your business startup checklist before launching.
+This should be the main focus of your business startup checklist before you launch your business.

 2. Create a Business Plan